jessezimm/Environmental_Sustainability/README.md

 # Questions to Answer through Model

-We are going to implement a water quality prediction using Decision Tree Classifier Model.
-We will predicts that the water is safe to drink or not using  parameters like Ph value, conductivity, hardness, solids, chloramines, sulfate, Total Organic Carbon, trihalomethanes, turbidity, and potability.
+We are going to implement a water quality prediction using machine learning techniques.
+In this technique, our model will predict that the water is safe to drink or not.

 # Description of Source Data

-The water_potability.csv file contains water quality metrics for 3276 different water bodies.
+We are using water_potability.csv file that contains water quality metrics for 3276 different water bodies:

+1. pH value;
+2. Hardness;
+3. Solids (Total dissolved solids - TDS);
+4. Chloramines;
+5. Sulfate;
+6. Conductivity;
+7. Organic_carbon;
+8. Trihalomethanes;
+9. Turbidity;
+10. Potability.

 # Machine Learning Model

-A supervised machine learning model that predicts .... from feature varaibles including ....
+Using Decision Tree Classifier Model supervised machine learning  we will predict if water safe to drink or not from feature varaibles including Ph value, conductivity, hardness, etc.